liangyenwenwen/ios-aibitlin/Example/Pods/LiveKitClient/README.md

 Other core classes can be accessed from any thread.

 Delegates will be called on the SDK's internal thread.
-Make sure any access to the UI is within the main thread, for example by using `DispatchQueue.main.async`.
+Make sure any access to your app's UI elements are from the main thread, for example by using `@MainActor` or `DispatchQueue.main.async`.

 ### Memory management